 Health checks and vaccinations

-- discuss with your doctor the medication you'll need to take
+- discuss with your doctor the medication you need to take

-- carry a letter from your doctor detailing what the medication is, how much you'll be taking with you, and stating that it's for your own personal use
+- carry a letter from your doctor detailing what the medication is, how much you'll be taking with you and that it's for your own personal use

-If you're travelling with medication, make sure it's legal in the countries you're visiting by contacting the relevant foreign mission in Australia.
+If you're travelling with medication, make sure it's legal in the countries you're visiting (including transiting through) by contacting the relevant embassy, high commission or consulate in Australia.

 If you have to inject your medication, it may be preferable to carry your own needles and syringes, if it's allowed in the countries you're visiting.
 If you buy needles and syringes overseas, make sure they are sealed and sterile.